cbg-ethz/pybda/docs/source/index.rst

 The config file for a simple clustering task might look like this:

 .. literalinclude:: _static/clustering-example.config
-  :caption: Example clustering configuration file.
+  :caption: Example clustering configuration file called ``clustering-example.config``
   :name: clustering-example.config

-The above configuration would tell PyBDA to first use factor analysis to embed the data into a ``5``-dimensional latent space and then fit several ``k``-means clusterings with different numbers of clusters on that space.
+The above configuration would tell PyBDA to first use factor analysis to embed the data into a 5-dimensional latent space and then fit several k-means clusterings with different numbers of clusters on that space.
 You call PyBDA like that:

 .. code-block:: bash